sdenthumdas/jailjones.github.com/resume.md

 # Key Projects

 ## Pepboys.com
 I was one of the original developers/architects that built [pepboys.com][pby] ecommerce website.
-I designed and built the [pepboys.com][pby] order management system that process all web orders for the ecommerce website.
+I designed and built the [pepboys.com][pby] order management system that processes all web orders for their ecommerce website.
 The system handles ~1000 orders/day and process over $100k/day in transactions.
 I also built account management, account registration, store geolocation, and appointment scheduling modules.

 ## JCPenney Product Master Data Management
-I lead a 14 developer team that built JCPenney's Item Master Data Management System.
+I led a 14 developer team that built JCPenney's Item Master Data Management System.
 My team built a front end web application used by JCPenney merchandising associates to catalog retail products for sale online and in stores.
-The backend consisted of web services and message queues that provided services and data for enterprise systems and the JCPenny.com web store.
+The backend system was built using a service-oriented architecture that provided services and data to enterprise systems.

 ## Global Payments Lead Referral Application
-I lead a 3 person team lead that built a lead referral application for GlobalPayments.com.
+I led a 3 person team that built a lead referral application for GlobalPayments.
 The application was used by affiliate partners to capture and submit leads to GlobalPayment’s sales associates.
-The front end was a multi-tenant web application that captured and tracked leads through the sales cycle.
+The front end was a multi-tenant web application that captured and tracked leads.
 The backend integrated with GlobalPayment’s CRM to track a lead through its lifecycle.
-The system managed several thousand leads, generated additional revenue for GlobalPayments and its affiliate partners and made the lead referral process easy.
+The system was able to managed several thousand leads at a time.
+The application generated additional revenue for GlobalPayments and its affiliate partners and simplified the lead referral process.

 ## Manheim Auctions Consignor Portals
-I lead a 5 person team that built custom portal websites for Manheim’s customers.
-The websites were used by automobile manufacturers to showcase vehicles for before an auction.
+I led a 5 person team that built custom portal websites for Manheim’s customers.
+The websites were used by automobile manufacturers to showcase vehicles available for auction.
 My team built a website framework using Plumtree/Oracle Portal technology which made it possible for business users to build custom websites.
-As a resume Manheim was able to rollout turnkey websites with very short development cycles.
+As a result Manheim was able to rollout turnkey websites with very short development cycles.
 </section>

 <section id="skills" class="cv-section">